Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/041_First_Missing_Positive.md

 1. The number at correct_index might be the same as nums[i], which means there are duplicates in nums.
 There is no point to swap them.
 2. After swap(nums[i], nums[correct_index]), don't move i forward yet!
 It's possible that the number just swapped to i-th entry is also a positive number which is not at the right position!

+Why this solution is O(N)?
+Every positive number only need O(1) to be put into the right position, and every non-positive number will be ignored.

 ```cpp
 class Solution {